 What annoys me most about other cachers are the ones who get annoyed about other cachers.
 It’s only a game.
 Chill.

 Seriously, I can’t be doing with all the stressing about logging protocol, and whether you’re allowed to find puzzles you haven’t solved and whether you can claim a find on a cache up a tree when you sent the kids up, and the like.
-It’s a bit of fun, innit !
+It’s a bit of fun, innit!
+I go caching for fresh air and exercise.
+I don’t go because I want more time in front of a PC or because I want to get into a fight.
+It was quite entertaining to watch two cachers having a fight in the car park at the UK Mega in Llangolen in 2016 though.

 12. What is the dumbest thing you have done whilst out caching?

 There was an FTF hunt in Oakhill Wood one night.
-I have no idea why I went.
-The place gives me the willies in daylight never mind at night.
+I have no idea why I went, given that it’s behind the prison and the place gives me the willies in daylight never mind at night.
 And I went on my own.

 I found it though.